econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

   * Cancel all ASKS for Account A: 0x8282a02796e53b9154b8ece8864deb9cb56cf65f14b59d8533d90202c014766b
   * Cancel all BIDS for Account A:: 0x9574bc34a613e7a36a306b61bc59dc9dda6994a2224a11ed63e017d6af7dd0d9 CURRENT BEST PRICE LEVELS:
-There is no eAPT being bought or sold right now!
+There is no 🚀 being bought or sold right now!
 ```

 This one is straightforward, but it's worth nothing that there are no longer orders on the book unlike in the step above.